Charles Kingston: Colonial politics

-Kingston's government also established the state bank of South Australia, regulated factories, imposed death duties, and increased land tax and progressive income taxes.
+Kingston's government also established the State Bank of South Australia, regulated factories, imposed death duties, and increased land tax and progressive income taxes.

 When Tom Buxton was appointed Governor of South Australia, Kingston was angry that the government had not been involved in the decision and so made life as hard as possible for Buxton and his family.
 The governor's allowance was reduced, and customs duty was charged on its household items (including his wife's invalid carriage).

 A leading supporter of Federation, Kingston was a delegate to the Constitutional Conventions of 1891 and 1897 to 1898 which worked to draft an Australian Constitution.
 In 1897, he travelled to London for the Diamond Jubilee of Queen Victoria, where he was made a Privy Councillor and awarded an honorary Doctor of Civil Laws degree by Oxford University.
 He also turned down the offer of a knighthood, to the distress of his wife.
-There, he lobbied senior British politicians in favour of Australian federation.
+He lobbied senior British politicians in favour of Australian federation.

 In 1899, Kingston's government was defeated in the House on a bill sponsored by an anti-Federationist, but relating to the reform of the Legislative Council, and Kingston resigned as Premier.
-But by then, however, he was more interested in federal politics, as the six Australian colonies moved towards federation.
+By then, however, he was more interested in federal politics, as the six Australian colonies moved towards federation.
 He was a leading figure in the popular movement for federation, and in 1900, he travelled to London with Edmund Barton and Alfred Deakin to oversee the passage of the federation bill through the Parliament of the United Kingdom.
 While in London he won only 28 percent of votes in a contest to represent the Southern District in the Legislative Council of South Australia, but in September 1900 won 52 percent of votes for the Council's Central district.
 The establishment of the new Commonwealth of Australia, however, now loomed over events.

-The Liberal and Democratic Union would not be formed until the 1906 election.
+The Liberal and Democratic Union was not formed until the 1906 election.